 We are interested in designing and implementing concurrent FIFO queues that provide high performance and positive scalability on shared memory, multiprocessor and multicore machines.
 By performance we mean throughput measured in queue operations per second.
 Scalability is performance as a function of the number of threads in a system.
+Figure 1 depicts an exemplified benchmark scenario.
 The ideal result is linear scalability and high performance already with few threads.
 This is nevertheless an unlikely outcome on multicore hardware where shared memory access is typically orders of magnitude slower than core computation.
 A still challenging yet more realistic outcome and our goal in particular is positive scalability, i.e., increasing performance with an increasing number of threads, up to as many threads as possible, and high performance already with few threads.
 Achieving both performance and scalability is important since positive scalability but low performance with few threads may be even worse than negative scalability.

-\ This work has been supported by the Austrian Science Fund (National Research Network RiSE on Rigorous Systems Engineering S11404-N23 and Elise Richter Fellowship V00125) and the National Science Foundation (CNS1136141).
+\ This work has been supported by the EU ArtistDesign Network of Excellence on Embedded Systems Design, the National Research Network RiSE on Rigorous Systems Engineering (Austrian Science Fund S11404-N23), and an Elise Richter Fellowship (Austrian Science Fund V00125).